genji970/multiteachercodex/README.md

 - External API charges are separate from a ChatGPT subscription.
 - The extension depends on the current ChatGPT web interface and may need selector updates after major UI changes.
 - The dedicated browser profile avoids silently modifying the user's normal Edge or Chrome profile.

+## Citation
+This independent project is for engineering side project.
+And chatgpt is used.